BerkaySeyhun/Simple-Java/README.md

 # SimpleJava

-EN = The area where simple codes are compiled and loaded TR = Basit kodların derlenip yüklendiği alan
+EN = The area where functional programs are compiled and loaded.
+TR = İşlevsel programların derlenip yüklendiği alan.